pungme/devart-template/project_posts/2014-03-25-Second-day-of-implementation.md

 Hello everybody.

 Just get back from my workplace and have a short look on other's project.
-Dude, thst's make me freak out already LOL, you guys are such a magician!
+Dude, that's make me freak out already LOL, you guys are such a magician!
 But life goes on, let's talk about my today's progress. :)

 Now I've got everything running on my private server, get the camera working with a pretty simple interface. also successfully push the base64data png to my private server.
 I will deploy as a prototype soon.
 Here are some sample code for the camera canvas.